 And if you're a hardcore fan of the previous movies, you might appreciate all of the references to the earlier Alien movies, but it did seem a bit much as well, and tried a bit too hard with the homages and repeated lines we have heard before.

-But, it is a good and fun watch and Álvarez manages to create some genuine suspense and atmosphere and I quite enjoyed it for what it was, a fun entertaining watch with some genuinely good moments that makes it worth watching.
+It’s not a terrible movie, though, as I found it a somewhat fun watch and Álvarez manages to create some genuine suspense and atmosphere and I quite enjoyed it for what it was, a fun entertaining watch with some solid, well-executed moments that make it an enjoyable enough experience.

-It is one of the better entries into the Alien franchise, and I suspect some hardcore fans might be a bit disappointed all the while being relieved it isn't as bad as some previous entries.
+Not bad, not great, but somewhere in the middle, and I think it is one of the better entries into the Alien franchise, but I suspect some hardcore fans might be a bit disappointed all the while being relieved it isn't as bad as some previous entries.

 But, I might be wrong.